 The Fujitsu Group conducts internal audits, a requirement of ISO 14001.
-To ensure the objectivity and independence of internal audits, the Internal Control and Audit Office takes the lead, allocating internal auditors who belong to Fujitsu Group companies and carries them out.
-For the internal audit in FY 2022, we continued to consider the promotion of Work-from-Home through work style reforms, and conducted on-site audits at manufacturing sites, data centers, and other sites with a high environmental impact.
+To ensure the objectivity and independence of internal audits, the Internal Control and Audit Office takes the lead, allocating internal auditors who belong to Fujitsu or Fujitsu Group companies and carries them out.
+For our manufacturing sites, all audits were conducted remotely in FY2020 and FY2021 b ecause of internal travel restrictions due to COVID-19.
+As restrictions were eased in FY2022, on-site audits were conducted at 10 sites, with that number further increasing to 22 in FY2023.
+For non-production sites, we continued to use remote audits, focusing on document confirmation.

-In FY 2022, we carried out internal audits of 72 business sites in Japan, including the plants and offices of Fujitsu and its Group companies.
-When conducting audits, we closely examined the results of internal audits and external audits from FY 2021.
-The four points emphasized were (1) the status of implementation of the environmental management system, (2) the feasibility of achieving Environmental Action Plan Stage X, (3) the status of initiatives that regard the environment as a business opportunity, and (4) the status of the response to environmental risks associated with business conversion.
-There was one finding of a minor defect (non-conformity) and 11 observations (conformity).
-Of the observation, two were considered to be an effect of the resumption of on-site audits.
+In FY2023, we carried out internal audits at a total of 81 b usiness sites in Japan, including the plants and offices of Fujitsu and its Group companies.

+When conducting audits, we closely examined the results of internal audits and external audits from the previous fiscal year, looking at four policy points, including Environmental Action Plan (Stage XI) and compliance with laws and regulations.
+There were no findings of minor defects (non-conformity) and 10 ob servations (conformity).
+Of the observations, with the exception of management risk in a specific group that required timely support and a reputation risk regarding the demolition of an aging building, no overall major risks were found.